Tstewart2408/osticket-prereqs/README.md

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/b269e8f2-e57e-41a7-8459-44bc795f2cd0)

-Now we will begin configuring our Agents (Workers). first, make sure you are still on the Admin Panel, click the "Agents" tab, and then add a couple of new Agents.
+Now we will begin configuring our Agents (Workers).
+First, make sure you are still on the Admin Panel, click the "Agents" tab, and then add a couple of new Agents.

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/e74de13e-1e07-4fb4-9a0a-b052563734c0)